Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 1. The sorters need this data.
 2. Running the sorters won't change this data.
-3. When the data does change the sorters will be re-run.
+3. When the data does change the sorters will be rerun.

 Maybe we could fetch, ahead of time, all the necessary data for all sorters in a single type: it will be refreshed when the data changes, which is right before